 Asuka II is already over 30 years old.
 It was launched before the advent of the Internet, before the spread of cell phones and Wi-Fi, before the appearance of mega-ships, and before CO2 emissions became an even more serious problem.

 So it’s exciting to hear that NYK Cruises signed a contract in spring 2021 with Meyer Werft shipyard in Papenburg, Germany to build a new cruise ship.
 NYK originally wanted a Japanese shipbuilder, but there were none with the experience and expertise to build the desired ship.

-The new ship, still unnamed (Asuka III maybe??), is due to arrive Yokohama in spring 2025.
-It will be slightly larger than the Asuka II in gross tonnage, but have fewer cabins and lower capacity (744 passengers and 470 crew).
+The new ship, whose name was announced in Sept.
+2023 as Asuka III, is due to be home-ported in Yokohama and start operations in summer 2025.
+NYK also announced that they will operate both the Asuka II, and Asuka III.
+The new ship will not replace the Asuka II.
+The new ship will be slightly larger than the Asuka II in gross tonnage, but have fewer cabins and lower capacity (744 passengers and 470 crew).
 This means there will be more room for everyone.
 It will still be Japan’s largest cruise ship.